Search and Replace

 You can work with many options during the search and replace process using the following FindReplaceOptions:

-The following code example shows how to perform search and replace with additional options: To perform a search and replace with FindReplaceOptions, use one of the following Replace methods:
+The following code example shows how to perform search and replace with the FindWholeWordsOnly option:

 FindReplaceOptions options = new FindReplaceOptions { FindWholeWordsOnly = true };